Learn the basics

 - Limit the duration of an itinerary

-Click the Advanced routing codes link to see the routing code fields, and then enter your codes in the fields stated Enter outbound/return routing codes.
+In Matrix, click the Add Advanced Controls button to see the routing code fields, and then enter your codes in the fields stated Routing Codes.
 The rules defined by the routing codes only apply to one departure-destination pair at a time.
 For round-trip flights, this means you must enter the codes after the departure field (for your outbound trip) as well as after the destination (for your return trip), and for multi-city flights, you must repeat the codes for each departure-destination pair for which they should apply.

 - A direct flight is a flight with only one flight number, though it may have one or more take-off and landing.
 A non-stop flight is a flight with only one take-off and landing.